karma-runner/karma/docs/config/01-configuration-file.md

 **Default:** `['karma-*']`

 **Description:** List of plugins to load.
 A plugin can be a string (in which case it will be required by Karma) or an inlined plugin - Object.
 By default, Karma loads all siblink modules, that match `karma-*`.

+Please note just about all plugins in Karma require an additional library to be installed (via NPM).

 See [plugins] for more information.

 ## port